Equidistribution of random waves on small balls: Preliminaries

-are well understood and there are a number of estimates linking the geometry of $\M$ to the behaviour of lower order terms.
-In this section, we recall the spectral estimates of Laplacian and their connection to underlying geometry.
-We also discuss the key ideas from probability theory that allow us to link expected behaviour to spectral estimates.
+The highest order asymptotics of the kernel of $E_{[0,\lambda]}$ are well understood and there are a number of estimates linking the geometry of $\M$ to the behaviour of lower order terms.
+(See Theorems \ref{thm:spec} and \ref{thm:specImprov}.)
+In \S\ref{sec:spec}, we recall these spectral estimates of the Laplacian and their connection to underlying geometry.

+In \S \ref{sec:prob}, we discuss some probabilistic estimates including the Levy concentration of measure (Theorem \ref{thm:Levy}) from probability theory.
+It is this concentration of measure that we use to prove uniform equidistribution of random waves at small scales in Theorem \ref{thm:SSEonM}.